-- local business and employment opportunities maximised throughout the project.
+- generate new local business and employment opportunities and attract new investment to the region.

-The Wyangala Dam wall raising is expected to:
+The Wyangala Dam Wall Raising Project is expected to:

-- provide greater certainty of water reliability to support additional investment by businesses, particularly in the agricultural sector, including:
+- provide greater water reliability to support additional investment by businesses, particularly in the agricultural sector, including:

 - transitioning to higher yield agricultural products

 - secure the region’s town water supplies, stimulating the growth of the regional economy and supporting population growth.

 Early works package: new water treatment plant at Wyangala